 Below are some Java interview questions for freshers.
 Hiring a less experienced developer may help you meet stricter project budget requirements, but it is essential to ask the right questions to ensure the developer is a good fit.

 19. What is The Difference Between an Abstract Class, Child Class, and a Parent Class in Java?

 In simplest terms, abstract classes contain abstract methods, which are methods that are declared but do not contain implementation.
-A parent class, also called a base class or super class, contains child classes (or sub classes).
+A parent class, also called a base class or super class, contains child classes (or subclasses).
 Writing a child class typically involves the use of keywords (see above) and other methods.
-A child class (or sub class) is derived from the parent class and may or may not be abstract.
+A child class (or sub-class) is derived from the parent class and may or may not be abstract.
 The developer should have a detailed understanding of all of the different classes and interfaces and how they are used within Java.

 20. Compare the Static Class Method and The Instant Method.
 What Are The Differences?

-Instant method is used for any method that is not declared as static.
+The instant method is used for any method that is not declared as static.
 You do not need to create the object to call as static method, whereas objects are required with instance methods.
 This is a relatively simple yet integral distinction that the developer should be able to explain during the Java developer interview.

 21. What is The Difference Between Public Void and Static Void?

 These indicate how a piece of code can be accessed.
 A public void serves as the access specifier; it states that the method can be publically accessed.
 A static void, on the other hand, states that the object is not required to access static members.
 The developer should be able to describe these basic differences between public void and static void, along with other specifics related to the public (and private) voids and public keywords.

 22. What is The Static Variable in Java Used for?